 The island of Porto Santo [“Sacred Harbour”] was, according to the stories, the first island in the archipelago of Madeira to be discovered by Portuguese sailors back in 1418.
 Rumours around the island tell that a huge storm almost sunk their ship, and was it not for the island of Porto Santo, the sailors would have been dead.
 They said that Porto Santo saved their lives, it was a miracle.
 For that reason, they decided to name the newly discovered island, Porto Santo.
 However, even tho the storm and the shelter part of the story may be accurate, who the sailors were seems to be under constant dispute.
 There seem to be reports of the island being called Porto Santo well before the Portuguese arrived in 1418.
 Also, the fact that this, as well as surrounding islands, appear in maps dating as early as 1339.
 Either way, ever since, it has been a popular place among the locals to spend their days and visitors to pop over from mainland Madeira.
 Even Christopher Columbus lived there for a while.

 Contrasting the main island’s wild and rocky composition, Porto Santo Island is a white sand paradise perfect for a relaxing day escapade from the adventurous neighbour island.
-At only 79 Km (around 49 mi.) northeast of Madeira, a day trip to Porto Santo Island couldn’t be any easier.
+At only 79 Km (around 49 mi.) northeast of Madeira, a day trip from Madeira to Porto Santo Island couldn’t be any easier.
 Whether you book a flight from Funchal (there are 2 direct flights per day) or take the ferry there (1 connection per day during peak season), you’ll love it.
 During our visit to Madeira, we partnered up with Tourism Madeira and Porto Santo Line** to show you just how easy it is to plan and enjoy a day trip to Porto Santo Island while visiting Madeira.
-Keep reading for the ins and outs on organising your day trip to Porto Santo Island and some tips on what to do when you arrive in the golden paradise of Madeira.
+Keep reading for the ins and outs of organising your day trip to Porto Santo Island and some tips on what to do when you arrive in the golden paradise of Madeira.